oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/kernel_args_restrict/README.md

 }
 ```

 This possibility of aliasing forces the compiler to be conservative.
-Without more information from the developer, it cannot make any optimizations that overlap, vectorize or reorder the assignment operations.
+Without more information from the developer, it cannot make any optimizations that overlap, vectorize, or reorder the assignment operations.
 Doing so would result in functionally incorrect behavior if the compiled function is called with aliasing pointers.

 If this code is compiled to FPGA, the performance penalty of this conservatism is severe.
 The loop in `myCopy` cannot be pipelined, because the next iteration of the loop cannot begin until the current iteration has completed.

 ### A Promise to the Compiler

 The developer often knows that pointer arguments will never alias in practice, as with the `myCopy` function.
-In your program, you can use the `[[intel::kernel_args_restrict]]` attribute to inform the compiler that none of a kernel's arguments will alias to any another, thereby enabling more aggressive optimizations.
+In your program, you can use the `[[intel::kernel_args_restrict]]` attribute to inform the compiler that none of a kernel's arguments will alias to any another, which enables more aggressive optimizations.
 If the non-aliasing assumption is violated at runtime, the result will be undefined behavior.

 C and OpenCL programmers may recognize this concept as the `restrict` keyword.